abhishekghoshh/ds-algo-cp-problems/docs/dp/LongestStringChain.md

         }
         return max;
     }

-    public static boolean hasOneExtraLetter(char[] w1, char[] w2) {
+    // to compare two strings and check if they form a valid chain public static boolean hasOneExtraLetter(char[] w1, char[] w2) {
         int j = 0, n1 = w1.length, n2 = w2.length;
         // if the length different is not 1, then we will directly return false